Back to Blog

 Platforms: PC

 Soulstone Survivors leans hard into ability builds and skill trees.
-You pick a class and spec into elemental or physical damage, then layer on passive upgrades as you clear waves.
+You pick a class -- Barbarian, Pyromancer, Assassin, and others -- and spec into elemental or physical damage, then layer on passive upgrades as you clear waves.
 The combat is flashier than Vampire Survivors, with screen-wide spell effects that feel genuinely powerful.
-Endgame content and a curse system add challenge for players who want something to push against.
+A maxed Pyromancer raining fire across the map is one of the most satisfying things in the genre.
+The endgame adds a curse system that multiplies difficulty and rewards, giving experienced players something real to push against.
+If Vampire Survivors felt like it lacked build identity, Soulstone gives you actual class fantasy.

 HoloCure: Save the Fans!